If you’re considering moving to Argentina but aren’t sure where to settle, then you’re in the right place.

-I’ve been living here for nearly 12 years and I still love it!
+I’ve been living in Argentina for over 15 years and I still love it!
+It’s a wonderful place to call home.

-Argentina is a welcoming country for expats.
+Argentina is a welcoming country for expats, immigrants, and wanderers.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.